HwWobbe/DefinitiveData-DeltaAlerts/README.md

         - explain the Mosaic Tiles = 1 FSA and its 8 adjacent neighbours
           - feed into AskS for textExpansion
             - this could include aditional background like the WP: FSA page
+  - note my tendency to use CoPilot inceases with its emerging capabilities.
+    - ...
   - 0110: ( TA )SoW preparation really needs attention
     - can this serve as a test on the DaniS relationship ?